getredash/website/src/pages/kb/user-guide/visualizations/chart-visualizations.md

 ![](/assets/images/docs/gitbook/chart-viz-types.png)

-{% callout info %}

-The animation at the top of this page shows the same data in five different chart types.

-{% endcallout %}

 All chart visualizations need an **X Column** of distinct values and at least one **Y Column** of values.
 These values are displayed along the horizontal and vertical axes, respectively.
 A [Group By] column is also supported for all eight types.
 [Stacking] and [Errors] are available for [Line], [Bar], and [Area] charts.